-The structural features of an object may change over time due to dynamic classification.
-However, the structural feature specified in a structural feature action is inherited from a single classifier, and it is assumed that the object passed to a structural feature action is classified by that classifier directly or indirectly.
+The structural features and associations of an object may change over time due to dynamic classification.
+However, the type of the object input pin of a structural feature action is identified as a single classifier, and it is assumed that the object passed to the action is classified by that classifier directly or indirectly.
 The structural feature is referred to as a user model element, so it is uniquely identified, even if there are other structural features of the same name on other classifiers.